cynkra/indiedown/README.md

 # indiedown: Individual RMarkdown PDF Templates

-indiedown allows you to generate a customized RMarkdown PDF template in 10 minutes.
+indiedown allows you to generate a customized RMarkdown PDF template in a few basic steps.
 Start by installing indiedown:

 ```r